luca-jt/Leafy/README.md

 - Window and rendering viewport settings

 All of this can be used to change the way the user interacts with the app and what he is allowed to do.
 The features are all quite self-explanatory.
-Some features like the built-in camera movement that are not exclusive to one system are implemented as function event modifiers.
+Some features like the built-in camera movement that are not exclusive to one system are implemented as function events.

 ### Audio System
 The audio system is responsible for managing the context of the audio engine.